 - Identify the muscles of the anterior compartment of the forearm and how they are arranged into groups.

 - Learn the attachments and innervation of these muscles.

 - Understand the function of each muscle.

 These muscles act on different joints of the upper limb, enabling movements of the forearm, hand and fingers.
 Most of the anterior muscles are innervated by the branches of the median nerve.
 The exceptions are the flexor carpi ulnaris, which is supplied by the ulnar nerve, and the flexor digitorum profundus, which is innervated by branches of both the median and the ulnar nerves.

 The following video tutorials will help you learn the anatomy of the anterior muscles of the forearm.

 Take a quiz

-Now that you have watched the video about the anterior forearm muscles, test your knowledge by taking our quiz.
+Now that you have watched the video about the anterior muscles of the forearm, test your knowledge by taking our quiz.

 Or check out this fully customizable quiz for a broader overview of the elbow and the forearm region:

 Review each anterior muscle of the forearm individually by browsing through our atlas gallery: